 - Shape sorter: animals

-- Bowls (simple, for sorting, or nested) (or look in the kitchen)
+- Bowls (simple, for sorting, or nested)

 - Balls (wooden, for rolling; fabric, for catching)